hash3liZer/hash3liZer/README.md

 </p>

 <p align="center">
-   A Full Stack Developer & Python Programmer who loves to break, build and code and definitly, drink coffee.
+   An Infosec Researcher & Python Developer who loves to break, build and code and definitly, drink coffee.
 Ping me up for Projects and Security Stuff!
 </p>

 <ul>